-- or choose any other empirically backed purifier.
+- Choose any other empirically backed purifier.

 3. Protect Yourself Outside with a Simple Air Pollution Mask

 Before I saw the research on masks, I would have guessed they kinda work all right.
-Turns out masks are wildly more effective than I thought, even against really tiny .007 micron particles, even when regular people are wearing them, and even when measured by physiological outcomes like lower blood pressure and better regulated heart rate.
+Turns out masks are wildly more effective than I thought, even against really tiny .007 micron particles, even when regular people are wearing them, and even when measured by physiological outcomes like lower blood pressure and better-regulated heart rate.
 In short, masks are wildly effective.

 And just like with purifiers, some of the most effective masks are also the cheapest.